-As you move slowly and breath deeply, you may fall into a sort of trance state.
+As you move slowly and breathe deeply, you may fall into a sort of trance state.
 Use the rhythm of your breath in combination with your steady movement to attune yourself to your environment and your inner sensations.
-Bull is methodical and deliberate with his actions and very grounded in his own sensory experience.
+The bull is methodical and deliberate with his actions and very grounded in his own sensory experience.
 Be deliberate and full of purpose with your motions while using your breath to stay grounded in your sensory observations.

 Afterward, be sure to drink plenty of water and take time to reflect on what you experienced in your body and mind during the exercise.

 About my Co-Author:

 Sara Magnuson was the co-founder of Candlesmoke Chapel, a purveyor of spiritual supplies and provider of various spiritual services that was in business from 2009-2019.
 Her personal practice is eclectic, animistic, ancestral, and based in the messages of Nature and its role in how we move through this world.